a1600012888/BMAML/con.baseline/README.md

 * How long to train the kernel once:   line 23 in main.py
 * number of total training tasks: line 22 in main.py
 * How big is the rnn(number of hindden state):  line 72 in config.py

+## How to visulize
+* using jupyter to run visual.ipynb
+* run all the cells
+* you can run the last cell as many times as you like